-Barn Owl Class is the schools Reception class taught by class teacher Miss Gerrard and supported by Miss Blake.
+Barn Owl Class is the schools Reception and Year 1 class taught by class teacher Miss Gerrard and supported by Miss Farndell and Miss Lambert.
 The classroom is opposite the main building and looks out over the school field and the picturesque Quantock hills.

 We believe that children learn best through a range of experiences which are closely matched to their individual needs and interests.
-Our aim is for the children to become confident, happy and independent learners with a positive 'can do' attitude.
+Our aim is for our children to become confident, resilient happy and independent learners with a positive 'can do' attitude.

 Our classroom is a stimulating and engaging environment.
-Within the main classroom we have a maths zone, a phonics zone, an art zone, a reading zone, our home corner and much, much more.
+Within the main classroom we have a maths, phonics , creative, reading, role play, small world, construction, water and sand area.
+We also have much more!
 We are very lucky in Barn Owl Class to have our own outside decking area as well as our beautiful Trim Trail play area.

 The children follow the same weekly routine.
 The children arrive at school at 8.30amWhen the children arrive at school they unpack their belongings and find and write their name ready for self-registration.
 Following this, the children will begin their Funky Fingers fine-motor challenges whilst some children are heard read.
-Both the Teacher and the LSA's will be there to welcome children into the class.
+Both the Teacher and support staff will be there to welcome children into the class.

 Our assemblies take place twice a week.
-The children will begin their day with self-registration, the days of the week, our visual timetable and either dough disco or a wake and shake session.
+The children will begin their day with self-registration, the days of the week and our visual timetable.
 Following this, the children will take part in phonics followed by short teaching inputs with continuous provision linked to either their Maths or English learning across the morning.
-This can alternate with science, history or art sessions.
+This can alternate with science, history, art, RE and PSHE sessions.

 This year's learning